• Skip to primary navigation

 Sarajevo, which is often overlooked when planning a trip around Europe, is home to a fascinating blend of cultures and deeply important history.
 One can easily spend a couple of days in Sarajevo and after that, the city makes for an ideal base from which you can explore other parts of Bosnia and Herzegovina.
 To give you a better idea, here are some of the best day trips from Sarajevo.

-Although many of the day trips mentioned below can be done by public transport, for more flexibility and independence consider renting a car for the day.
-Your own 4 wheels allow you to be in control of your time and schedule, and depending on how many people are in your group, renting a car might work out even cheaper than using other forms of transportation.
-You can compare car rental deals and find the cheapest prices at Rentalcars.com.
+Although you can make many of these day trips with public transport, consider renting a car for the day to give yourself more flexibility and independence.
+With your own four wheels, you control your time and schedule.
+Depending on how many people are in your group, renting a car might even work out to be cheaper than other forms of transportation.
+You can compare car rental deals and find the lowest prices at Rentalcars.com, an aggregation site that searches and displays prices and availability from hundreds of car rental companies, helping you find the best possible car for your budget.

 Don’t want to drive or deal with the hassle of public transport?
-No worries, we have listed the best tour for each day trip (if available) for you below.
+No worries!
+We’ve listed the best tour for each day trip (where available).

 Beautiful view on Mostar city with old bridge and ancient buildings on Neretva river in Bosnia and Herzegovina